 - Report bullying incidents without delay to a member of staff, preferably the class teacher in the first instance.
-If the teacher is unable to deal with it in the first instance, a member of SLT should be involved. - The bullying behaviour or threats of bullying must be investigated immediately. - The incidents should be recorded in writing and a member of the SLT should be informed and involved. - The parents of the pupils involved in bullying will be informed and a letter (see below) sent to arrange a meeting to discuss the problem. - The parents of the victim to be informed of action taken by the school. - The victim and the bully should be counselled appropriately. - Records of all incidents and outcomes to be kept on file and copies given to senior members of staff. - Incidents of bullying will be monitored and followed up as appropriate.
+If the teacher is unable to deal with it in the first instance, a member of SLT should be involved. - The bullying behaviour or threats of bullying must be investigated immediately. - The incidents should be recorded on CPOMS and a member of the SLT should be informed and involved. - The parents of the pupils involved in bullying will be informed and a letter (see below) sent to arrange a meeting to discuss the problem. - The parents of the victim to be informed of action taken by the school. - The victim and the bully should be counselled appropriately. - Records of all incidents and outcomes to recorded on CPOMS and electronically assigned to senior members of staff. - Incidents of bullying will be monitored and followed up as appropriate.